-Similarly, the participant in the minimal authorized subsets $1347$ and $2346$ can both obtain the secret key $k$.
+Similarly, the participant in the MAS $1347$ and $2346$ can both obtain the secret key $k$,respectively.
 It is easy to verify that the systems of equations in the above form established by any maximal non - authorized subsets in $\varGamma^{(2)}_0$ are all inconsistent.
-Therefore, they cannot obtain the secret key $k$.
+Therefore, they cannot obtain the secret $k$.